Lines of mourners form for Gabby Petito funeral home viewing

-HOLBROOK, N.Y. – Mourners began arriving at a Long Island funeral home viewing on Sunday for Gabby Petito, whose death on a cross-country trip has sparked a manhunt for her boyfriend.
+HOLBROOK, N.Y. – Lines of mourners paid their respects Sunday for Gabby Petito, the 22-year-old whose death on a cross-country trip has sparked a manhunt for her boyfriend.

-A line had formed outside the funeral home in Holbrook, about 35 miles (56 kilometers) east of New York City, by noon, and groups of firefighters were seen filing past.
-A fire truck sat on each side of the building, each with its ladder raised.
+Among those who congregated in Holbrook, about 35 miles (56 kilometers) east of New York City, were family members, friends, co-workers and people who were touched by Petito's story even though they didn't know her.

+“She was a beautiful soul; she was full of life, always smiling,” said Desiree Keeffe, a friend of Petito's mother, Nichole.
+“She gave you love.
+She was just a beautiful soul.
+She touched everybody like she did now.”

 Petito was reported missing Sept.
 11 by her parents after she didn’t respond to calls and texts for several days while she and Brian Laundrie visited parks in the West.

-Note: This story has been corrected to show that the spelling of Gabby Petito's mother's first name is Nichole, not Nicole.